 My son’s university assigned this book as a freshman read.
 One day during the summer, I called home and asked him to complete a few chores.
 His response says it all: “I can’t, Mom.
 I’m reading this book and I can’t put it down.”
 Is there any English teacher who can resist this excuse?

-This book has had an indelible impact not just on my son, who is pursuing a public policy major, but on my students, many of whom declared this the most powerful book they’ve ever read.
+This book has had an indelible impact not just on my son, who is pursuing a public policy major, but on my students, many of whom declared this the most inspiring book they have read as teens.
 A few pursued senior projects that aligned in some way with his book, one ended up following up with a death row attorney who had spoken in our class, and another got a tattoo with a quotation from the book.

 3. Rising Out of Hatred by Eli Saslow